pankajvaghela/bobbleAIweb/README.md

 - This project contains signup page as per mockup image.
 - uses api by reqres.in
 - used **Antd** Component Framework
+- With Facebook login implemented

+[NOTE] : on firefox FB Login may not work due to CORS issue, but works on Chrome.

 ---